HuskyDevClub/CryptographyProgramming/README.md

 # An implementation based on NIST.SP.800-185

 Algorithms:
-• SHA-3 derived function KMACXOF256;
+- SHA-3 derived function KMACXOF256
-• ECDHIES encryption and Schnorr signatures;
+- ECDHIES encryption and Schnorr signatures
-• DHIES encryption and Schnorr signatures with elliptic curves
+- DHIES encryption and Schnorr signatures with elliptic curves

 Objective: implement (in Java) a library and an app for asymmetric encryption and digital signatures at the 256-bit security level

 # Developed By: